Kaspar Rostrup (businessman)

 Kaspar Rostrup (2 August 1845 – 7 January 1911) was a Danish lawyer, joiner and local politician.
 From 1886, he was the owner of N. P. Rostrup, a Copenhagen-based coffin manufacturer and retailer headquartered at Valkendorfsgade 36.
-He was a member of the Copenhagen City Council from 1894 to 1900, as well as president of the Association of Craftsmen in Copenhagen from 1896 and of the Confederation of Danish Employers from 1907 to 1911.
+He was a member of the Copenhagen City Council from 1894 to 1900, as well as president of the Association of Craftsmen in Copenhagen from 1896 and the Confederation of Danish Employers from 1907 to 1911.

 Early life and education

 Rostrup was born on 2 August 1845 in Copenhagen.
 His father, Nicolai Peter Rostrup, was a master joiner, who had earlier founded a joinery business under the name "N. P. Rostrup".
 The firm would later specialize in the manufacturing and selling of coffins.
 Kaspar Rostrup graduated from the Borgerdyd School in 1863 and went on to study law at the University of Copenhagen, matriculating in 1869.

 Career

 Rostrup took over the family business following his father's death and was himself licensed as a master joiner in 1886.
-The firm was based out of Valkendorfsgade 36.
+The firm was based at Valkendorfsgade 36.
 Rostrup was president of the Association of Craftsmen in Copenhagen from 1886, alderman of the Joiner's Guild from 1898 and president of the Confederation of Danish Employers and Master Craftsmen (Dansk Arbejdsgiverforening) from 1907to 1911.
-He was also active in local politics as a member of Copenhagen City Council from 1894 until 1900.
+He was also active in local politics, serving as a member of the Copenhagen City Council from 1894 to 1900.